WHO HAS THE MOST BASEBALL CARDS

 By 2010, Mitch’s sheer awe-inspiring collection had ballooned to a confirmed total of 6.2 million individual baseball cards housed in a 20,000 square foot warehouse specially built to store them all.
 At this point, most experts agreed Mitch’s was likely the largest collection in the world by a huge margin.
 But incredibly, he was still acquiring new cards at an enormous pace.

-Read also: 2023 BOWMAN BASEBALL CARDS VALUE
+Read also: BEST WAY TO GRADE BASEBALL CARDS

 In the modern era, Mitch has embraced today’s technology.
 He has an elaborate online database cataloging each and every one of the over 8 million cards in his collection.
 He actively sells and trades duplicates on eBay and attends the largest card shows around the country several times a year.
 It’s estimated Mitch adds well over 200,000 new cards to his collection annually still at a rapid pace approaching his seventieth birthday.